-What IoT is not: a magic productivity boost, a replacement for SCADA, or a substitute for pumpers.
+What IoT is not: a magic productivity boost or a substitute for a pumper walking the lease.
 It is a layer of connected sensors, and how much value you get depends on whether the data makes it to a decision you wouldn’t have made otherwise.

 What IoT Devices Look Like in the Field